shimnamolkh/vendor-portal/README.md

-# Vendor Portal - LLM-Driven Entry Management System
+# Vendor Portal - AI-Powered Invoice Management System

-A modern, premium web application for vendor document submission and management, built with React and Vite.
+A modern, enterprise-grade web application for vendor document submission and intelligent invoice extraction, built with Django and enhanced with AI capabilities.

 ## 🚀 Features